tsmith512/tsmithcreative/_drafts/my-first-alexa.md

         {% endif %}.
 {% endraw %}```

-This sets up a simple response to the `PrinterStatusIntent` using Home Assistant's [templating](HASST) engine.
+This sets up a simple response to the `PrinterStatusIntent` intent using Home Assistant's [templating][HASST] engine.
 Remember that intent name, we'll use it again on the Amazon configuration.
 The response reads something like:

 > The printer is **printing** and the job is **80%** complete.